jsalvadormasip/MutechPalabos/examples/showCases/movingWall/Readme.md

 1. lattice->executeInternalProcessors();
  The "rhoBarJarg" will do the "collideAndStream()" and then return the rhoBar and j.
 2. update the postions of the immersed wall.
-3. Instantiate the immersed data with the "container".
+3. instantiate the immersed data with the "container".
 4. perform the immersed boundary iterations.